llopezmo-rh/memtest/README.md

 Small C program for GNU/Linux to test memory allocation.
 Useful to test container performance and Kubernetes settings like limits.

 An **intiger** amount of MiB must be provided as an argument and it tries to allocate an amount of memory as near the one provided as possible.
-According to the tests, it uses to allocate a bit more, but rarely above 5% over the value requested.
+According to the tests, it uses to allocate a bit more, but it has always been less than 1% above the value requested.

 ~~~
 $ memtest